Bolillo-Kremer/PiAPI.NET/README.md

 ##### [Bolillo Kremer](https://youtube.com/BolilloKremer?https://www.youtube.com/BolilloKremer?sub_confirmation=1)

 ## Overview
-This user friendly library allows you to easily interface with [PiAPI](https://github.com/Bolillo-Kremer/PiAPI).
+This user friendly library allows you to easily interface with multiple raspberry pi's at once using [PiAPI](https://github.com/Bolillo-Kremer/PiAPI).
 The simplicity of this library makes it easy for anybody to use.
 Most functionality is based off of [onoff](https://www.npmjs.com/package/onoff), which is running on [PiAPI](https://github.com/Bolillo-Kremer/PiAPI).

 For updates on this project and other other entertainging coding projects, please subscribe to my YouTube channel, [Bolillo Kremer](https://youtube.com/BolilloKremer?https://www.youtube.com/BolilloKremer?sub_confirmation=1).